 - Armed Forces Children (AFC) – currently funded at £320 per pupil

 Impact of Pupil Premium

-- Supplementary teachers within the academy enable children to receive more focussed teaching.
-As done a range of additional 1:1 sessions in Maths and English.
+- Supplementary teachers within the academy enable children to receive more focused teaching.
+As done a range of additional 1:1 sessions in maths and English.